randnote/.github/profile/README.md

 ## Problems with this application design and how it was developed...
 - There are too many uneccessary requests.
 There are places were i could have made requests and saved the response, so that i can use it elsewhere.
 - In frontend, some components hold too much code where it could have been split amongst others or split into the actual page component. - this causes dev to look hard for components instead of it being intuitive.
+- This application does not simulate the website(as a business) charging fees on users when they perform transactions.